Do you have a stash of emergency savings? If not, you should…

 - Isn’t insurance enough?

 Things might be going swimmingly you for you right now.
 You might have a great house, great car, great family, and some cash left over for some of those fun things you like to do.
 But no matter how good things are, they can always go bad.
 To quote Murphy’s Law:

-And by anything, that means anything.
-It could be a car crash, a medical emergency, a relationship ending, family troubles and even financial abuse.
-It could also be minor things like needing a new phone or having to book a flight on short notice for a distant cousin’s wedding you don’t want to go to.
+And when I say anything, that means anything.
+It could be a car crash, a medical emergency, a relationship ending, family troubles or even financial abuse.
+It could also be a minor thing like needing a new phone or having to book a flight on short notice for a distant cousin’s wedding (that you don’t even want to go to).